When I visit a popular destination, I want to know what the hidden gems and must-see attractions are.

 Biscuit Kitchen is located right next door to the Loveless Cafe inside the Natchez Trace Market (the Shell Station at Highway 100 & McCrory).

-Pick Four: Fried Green Tomato & Pimento Cheese, Country Ham, and a double order of Fried Chicken.
+Pick Four: Fried Green Tomato and Pimento Cheese, Country Ham, and a double order of Fried Chicken.

 We also tried a side of sausage gravy and their hash brown casserole.
 Our strategy was to order a lot of variety so that we could split and sample more menu items.